codeHusky/ForgeHealthMonitor/README.md

 License
 ---
-FHM is licensed under LGPL v3.0.
+Except where stated, all files in this repo are licensed under LGPL v3.0.
 Please review the terms of the license [here](https://github.com/codeHusky/ForgeHealthMonitor/blob/master/LICENSE) if you have any concerns.

 Some components of this software are under different licenses.
 Please review those licenses in the Credits section.